kketevani/kkapanadze/content/about/header/index.md

 💠 `CURRENT POSITION`:

-Charles University, Faculty of Law, Economics Department, Assistant Professor (non-tenure) - Postdoctoral researcher on the project of [EqualStrength](https://equalstrength.eu) CERGE-EI Foundation Teaching Fellow (NY, USA), 2020 - present
+Assistant Professor (non-tenure) at Charles University, Faculty of Law, Economics Department.

+Postdoctoral researcher on the project of [EqualStrength](https://equalstrength.eu)

+CERGE-EI Foundation Teaching Fellow (NY, USA), 2020 - present

-National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI)
-Team member, 2022 - present
+Team member of National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI), 2022 - present

 💠 `Education`: